filips123/PWAsForFirefox/docs/docs/help/faq.md

 ### How to install the browser runtime to a different location?

-If you want to change the locations of all directories, see the above question.
+If you want to install the runtime to a global directory, you can manually install the runtime to a `runtime` directory [in the system data directory](../resources/installation-directories.md#system-data) and remove any existing runtime in the user data directory.
+You also need to make sure that the directory is writeable by all users to make the patching work.

-Otherwise, you will need to manually edit [the source code](https://github.com/filips123/PWAsForFirefox/blob/16655743750394536ced78c8ca8f0f2f853c90d1/native/src/components/runtime.rs#L117-L128).
+Changing the runtime directory to other locations (unrelated to user or system data directories) requires editing the source code.

 ### How to use an alternative browser as a main browser?